petroemil/Rx.Book/Draft.md

 * and in case of **OnError**, it will produce an event containing a `Notification` with `Kind` being `OnError`, and then it will terminate the stream with an OnCompleted (not OnError) event<br/>
 `OnError -> Notification(OnError) + OnCompleted`

-This operator has a corresponding `Dematerialize()` pair, to unwrap these notifications to "real" messages on the proper channels.
+This operator has a corresponding `Dematerialize()` pair, to unwrap these notifications to "real" events on the appropriate channels.

 #### Timestamp

 This operator attaches a `DateTimeOffset` timestamp to the events, producing a `Timestamped<T>` object that has a `Timestamp` property of type `DateTimeOffset`, and a `Value` property of type `T`.
-Unlike the `Materialize()` operator, this one does not come with some kind of "DeTimestamp" operator to unwrap this object, though you can easily write your own operator to achieve this functionality.
+Unlike the `Materialize()` operator, this one does not come with some kind of "RemoveTimestamp" operator to unwrap this object, though you can easily write your own operator to achieve this functionality.

 #### TimeInterval

 While the `Timestamp()` operator attaches a `DateTimeOffset` to each event, the `TimeInterval()` operator attaches a `TimeSpan` to the events, representing the time difference between the current and the previous event.
 It produces a `TimeInterval<T>` object that has an `Interval` property of type `TimeSpan` and a `Value` property of type `T`.
-Just like the `Timestamp()` operator, the `TimeInterval()` also lacks a "DeTimeInterval" unwrapping operator, but again, it's very easy to write one for yourself.
+Just like the `Timestamp()` operator, the `TimeInterval()` also lacks a "RemoveTimeInterval" unwrapping operator, but again, it's very easy to write one for yourself.

 It also worth mentioning that while you are absolutely free to use these operators in your production environment, they also serve as a great guideline for this kind of functionality and you can also build your very own metadata object that can hold even more data than these built-in ones.